 Getting Your COVID-19 Vaccine

-Who qualifies to receive a third dose?
+Who qualifies to receive an additional dose?

 - Taking immune-suppressing or biologic drugs